-- 5. To build and program the CYW20829 MCU application in the Project Explorer: - a.
-Select the XENSIVTM Sensor Hub project - b.
-In the Quick Panel, scroll to the Launches section and click the XENSIVTM Sensor Hub Program (KitProg3_MiniProg4) configuration
+- 5. To build and program the CYW20829 MCU application in the Project Explorer: - Select the XENSIVTM Sensor Hub project a. - In the Quick Panel, scroll to the Launches section and click the XENSIVTM Sensor Hub Program b.
+(KitProg3\MiniProg4) configuration